IhorKastranetsUCU/30-Days-of-Exploring-Algorithms/day_05_interpolation_search/note.md

 # Day 5

 This was the fifth day of the challenge.
-Everything is okay, I am working on my mental health to be productive during next semester.
-Today I've completed a couple of tasks , relaxed cause today is Sunday.
+Everything is okay.
+I am working on my mental health to be productive during the next semester.
+Today I've completed a couple of tasks and relaxed because today is Sunday.

 ---

 ## Interpolation Search

-Today's topic was - **Interpolation Search**.
-Interpolation sound smth related to math, as appeared to be not without ground.
+Today's topic was **Interpolation Search**.
+"Interpolation" sounds like something related to math, and that turned out to be true.
-Idea - if data is close to interpolated data it can efectively find neaded number.
+The idea is that if the data is close to the interpolated values, the algorithm can effectively find the needed number.
+This is great because if the data is good enough, it gives an incredibly fast **$O(\log(\log N))$**.
-This great , because if data is good enough it gives incredibly fast **O(log(log(N)))** But constraints on data is very strong , when data is not good it goes to Linear Time.
+But the constraints on the data are very strong; when the data is not good, it goes to Linear Time.

+---

+## LeetCode

+I've completed the daily problem **1351.
+Count Negative Numbers in a Sorted Matrix**.
+Also, relevant to today's topic, I've submitted **704.
+Binary Search** with my interpolation search.
+I also solved **164.
+Maximum Gap**, a task with the idea of Interpolation Search combined with Bucket Sort.
 ---

 ## LeetCode